Madeira Wine PortugalHome » Themed Tours »

-Solera starts with a row of casks of old matured Madeira, one next to the other like an avalanche.
+Solera starts with a row of casks of old, matured Madeira, one next to the other like an avalanche.
 The newest wines are on the top, and they are topping the next tier, which tops the next, which tops the bottom level.
 The master blend is at the bottom tier.
 The maximum number of additions permitted is ten, after which all the wine in the solera must be bottled simultaneously.

-To sum up, newer wines are blended with older ones, and the original character is preserved.
+In summary, newer wines are blended with older ones, and the original character is preserved.
 It needs 10 to 20 years of gradual blending.